Vanda Hădărean

 Vanda Maria Hădărean (born 3 May 1976 in Cluj-Napoca, Romania) is a retired Romanian artistic gymnast who competed in international events between 1990 and 1993.
 She is an Olympic silver medalist and a world bronze medalist with the team and a European all around bronze medalist.
 She is also a successful fitness model and she has won various world class fitness competitions.
 She is a four-time Ms. Fitness World (2008, 2009, 2010 and 2011) and a four-time Ms. Fitness Canada (2006–2009).
 She also coaches, trains, provides consultation services to gymnasts and fitness models under the brand name “Inspired by Vanda”.
 She is also known for her breakout photo series in the Romanian Playboy magazine.

-Early gymnastics career
+Gymnastics career

 Hădărean began gymnastics at the age of five, after a local coach spotted her talent and potential while she was playing in the park.
 At 13, she was selected to the Junior National team and moved to Onesti to train.
 During her junior career she won the all around title at the Junior European Championships in 1991, the gold medal on uneven bars and placed sixth on beam and tied for the fourth place on floor.